vladbstr/Mirror-mirror-on-the-wall-who-s-the-nerdish-of-them-all-/README.md

 #INSTALL DEPENDENCIES:

+Go to your project file and create a virtual environment with next command:

+	python3 -m venv env

+Activate your repository:

+	source env/bin/activate
+To install all dependencies in env:

+	python3 pip install requirments.py

 You must install manually all dependencies, with pip install, because I don't have a file to install them automatically.
 You find all the libraries you need at the beginning of the file smart_mirror.py

 #Make project go on: